National Day of Prayer: History

 In his role as Commander-in-Chief of the Continental Army, General George Washington acknowledged a day of "fasting, humiliation and prayer" proclaimed by the Continental Congress to be held on Thursday, May 6, 1779.
 To enable his soldiers to observe the day, Washington ordered a one-day cessation of recreation and "unnecessary labor".
 In March 1780, Congress announced a day of "fasting, humiliation and prayer" to be held on Wednesday, April 26, 1780.

+As governor of Virginia, Jefferson enacted a day of prayer and thanksgiving for the state in December 1779.

 The practice of calling for national days of fasting and prayer was abandoned from 1784 until 1789, even though thanksgiving days were observed each fall.
 On October 3, 1789, President Washington called for a national day of prayer and thanksgiving to be observed on Thursday, November 26, 1789; this was an extension of the tradition of thanksgiving which was already customary in New England.
 President Adams continued the practice of proclaiming national days of prayer in the spring and fall, but President Jefferson did not, as he considered prayer to be a matter for personal rather than state involvement.

 After James Madison, none of the next eleven presidents issued prayer proclamations.
 Thus, there was a period of 47 years, from 1815 to 1862, with no presidential prayer proclamations.
 President Abraham Lincoln resumed the practice in 1863, declaring April 30 a national day of humiliation, fasting and prayer in Proclamation 97.

 In January–February 1952 during the Korean War, the desirability of a united national prayer was stated by Reverend Billy Graham, who said, "What a thrilling, glorious thing it would be to see the leaders of our country today kneeling before Almighty God in prayer.
 What a thrill would sweep this country.
 What renewed hope and courage would grip the Americans at this hour of peril."
 Representative Percy Priest from Tennessee observed that Graham had issued a challenge for a national day of prayer.
 Members of the House and Senate introduced a joint resolution for an annual National Day of Prayer, "on which the people of the United States may turn to God in prayer and meditation at churches, in groups, and as individuals."
 On April 17, 1952, President Harry S. Truman signed a bill proclaiming a National Day of Prayer must be declared by each subsequent president at an appropriate date of his choice.